 What are Kegel exercises?

-Technically, there are three different muscles which can be toned by doing kegels:
+Technically, there are three main muscles which are targeted by doing kegels:

 - Pubococcygeus muscle (PC)